apache/pekko-persistence-cassandra/docs/src/main/paradox/read-journal.md

 The default settings can be changed with the configuration properties defined in
 @ref:[reference.conf](configuration.md#default-configuration).

-Query configuration is under `akka.persistence.cassandra.query`.
+Query configuration is under `pekko.persistence.cassandra.query`.

-Events by tag configuration is under `akka.persistence.cassandra.events-by-tag` and shared by `journal` and `query`.
+Events by tag configuration is under `pekko.persistence.cassandra.events-by-tag` and shared by `journal` and `query`.

 If using events by tag query it is important to set the @ref:[first time bucket](events-by-tag.md#first-time-bucket)